 What factors impact my life insurance premium?

 Your age, weight, health conditions and occupation are just some of the factors that will determine how much you pay for term insurance.
 The amount of coverage that you want to get is another one.
-If you use any form of tobacco, you can expect to pay more than those who do not.
+Insurers consider multiple aspects of your lifestyle to set premiums.
+For example, the use of tobacco usually leads to higher premiums as a reflection of associated health risks.
 In general, the younger and healthier you are, the lower the cost of the premiums will be.

 Which is better, term or permanent insurance?